get-convex/ai-town/ARCHITECTURE.md

 can implement an `isActive` method that tells the system when a row is no longer active should be excluded from game processing.
 For example, AI Town's `Conversations` class only keeps conversations that are currently active.

+Just as we assume that the game engine is "single threaded", we also assume that the game engine _exclusively_ owns the tables that store game engine state.
+Only the game engine should programmatically modify these tables, so components outside the engine can only mutate them by sending inputs.

 ### Historical tables

 If we're only writing updates out to the database at the end of the step, and steps are only running at once per